 Hair Problems With Anxiety

 It should be noted that hair loss isn't a "common" anxiety problem.
 It tends to affect only certain people, and it's not clear who is affected and why.
 It's also never the only symptom.
-Use my anxiety test to learn more about your anxiety and receive an anxiety profile that will help you understand your anxiety better.

 But hair loss is a very real problem, and the source of that hair loss is stress.
 Anxiety and stress are very similar conditions, and anxiety itself is essentially long term stress.
 Studies have shown that stress can cause and contribute to several hair loss conditions, including: